-The Commission may fast track a rule change proposal if, in its opinion, the consultation was adequate having regard to the nature and content of the rule change
+The Commission may fast track a rule change proposal if it is of the opinion that the consultation was adequate having regard to the nature and content of the rule change

 AEMO uses time sequential monte carlo simulation of the operation of the NEM to determine the minimum reserve levels that would be expected to deliver unserved energy that is no worse than 0.002 per cent in each region over the medium to long-term.
 See Australian Energy Market Commission, Review of the Operational Arrangements for the Reliability Standard, final report, 21 December 2009, Sydney, p.10.